International Exchange Opportunities

 Many students in the M.A.R. or M. Div programs avail themselves of international study during their years at YDS, either through travel seminars, summer programs, or international exchange programs.
 Is a semester or year studying abroad right for you?
 Each student has particular educational and professional goals, but study abroad can be a significant experience for students preparing for an academic career or for those preparing for parish ministries.

-Each of YDS’s six international study sites offers distinct features.
+Each of YDS’s five international study sites offers distinct features.
 The German programs, for example, provide an option to study in a German-language setting.
-The other three programs offer study in English, although Chinese language study is a possibility in Hong Kong and Singapore.
+The other three programs offer study in English, although Chinese language study is a possibility in Hong Kong.

 Students preparing for academic careers will most likely want to consider the particular departmental strengths and research resources of each program.
 Students preparing for ministry, in addition to classes offered, may want to explore the cross-cultural opportunities also available in each setting.
 For all students, study abroad is a valuable chance to expand personal and professional worldviews through study and encounter with other cultures, languages and perspectives.
 Most students describe the impact of these experiences as “life changing.”